eferretti/GPIG/README.md

 GPIG
 ====

-Implementation of a generic Health and Usage Monitoring System
+Implementation of a generic Health and Usage Monitoring System (HUMS)